granek/aimhii/README.md

 1. Docker: recommended for a standard desktop
-2. 2: recommended for a bioinformatics server
+2. Pip: recommended for a bioinformatics server
-3. 3: recommended for pros
+3. Git: recommended for pros

 The bioinformatics software that AIM-HII depends on is described in the 4 section.

+Note that in the instructions below, text that is in `fixed width font` is should be typed at the command line.

 # Docker Installation